GlaszArt

 During courtship, the male hops near the female with his wings drooping, tail raised, and chest puffed out, then vibrates his wings until he rises a short distance in the air.
 He may hold bits of nesting materials in the bill and give a soft song during this performance.

-Nests are constructed on a horizontal branch or fork of a tree (usual conifers in the east, deciduous trees are often used in the west), often well out from the trunk.
+Nests are constructed on a horizontal branch or fork of a tree (usually conifers in the east, deciduous trees are often used in the west), often well out from the trunk.
 Typically about fifteen to twenty feet above the ground but may be lower or up to fifty feet high.
-The nest is most likely built by the female and is a compact open cup of twigs, weeds, rootlets, strips of bark, lined with fine grass, moss, animal fur.
+The nest is most likely built by the female and is a compact open cup of twigs, weeds, rootlets, and strips of bark, lined with fine grass, moss, and animal fur.

 There are usually four to five eggs, sometimes three to six.
 Eggs are a pale greenish-blue color, marked with black and brown.
 Incubation is done by females, for about thirteen days.
 Both parents feed the nestlings.
 Young leave the nest about two weeks after hatching.
 They usually have one brood per year, possibly two in the Pacific Coast region.